Atennop1/Snake/README.md

 ## About project

-This is a simple snake in console which i wrote when was bored, lol :p
+This is a simple snake in console which I wrote when was bored, lol :p

 I don't know what else to say about this project, this is a typical snake familiar to everyone

 ### Specifics
 - Project using **OOP** and **SOLID**
-- Procedural algorithm realisation in **True OOP**
+- Procedural algorithm realisation in **true OOP**
 - Clearest **DI**

 ## Conclusion